Christ Church

 are available on the Church of England website .
 There are services of Daily Prayer in both contemporary and traditional forms and for all times of day.
 Once you get to the page, click the ‘More Options’ link to filter by date, time of day and form of service.
 Also on the site you can read or hear a daily prayer.
 If you have a smartphone why not download and use the “Daily Prayer” app?
 It is free to download from the usual sources.

-The Archbishop of Canterbury, Justin Welby, has launched a free national phone line as a simple new way to bring worship and prayer into people’s homes while church buildings are closed because of the coronavirus.
+This free national phone line is a simple new way to bring worship and prayer into people’s homes.

 Daily Hope offers music, prayers and reflections as well as full worship services from the Church of England at the end of a telephone line.